Socialism in Greece: Andreas Papandreou

 Andreas Papandreou was a prominent figure within Greek politics as he was the first socialist prime minister.
 Papandreou was in office as prime minister from 1981-1989 and again from 1993-1996 where he led the Panhellenic Socialist Movement (PASOK).
 Papandreou founded PASOK as well as the Panhellenic Liberation Movement (PAK) following the military dictatorship that subsided in 1974.
-Papandreou was the son of Georgios Papandreou, who also served as the prime minister of Greece for three terms where he put an end to far right-wing governance in 1963.
+Papandreou was the son of Georgios Papandreou, who also served as the prime minister of Greece for three terms where he put an end to right-wing governance in 1963.
 Andreas Papandreou also advocated for social progressivism and described himself as a “non-dogmatic Marxist”.
 He introduced various socialist reforms that aided low income groups, he decreased the voting age to 18 and endorsed trade unions and workers’ councils.

 George Papandreou

-George Papandreou is the third son of his family to serve as the leader of PASOK and as the prime minister of Greece.
+George Papandreou is the second son of his family to serve as the leader of PASOK and the third one to serve as the prime minister of Greece.
 As a result, some claim that Papandreou was a part of “Greece's most enduring modern political dynasty”.
 George Papandreou led PASOK as a centre-left party until November 2011 where he was replaced by Evangelos Venizelos.
 In 2004, Papandreou lost the march election to New Democracy and following his resignation, he founded the political group called the “Democratic Socialist Movement”.
 PASOK released a statement following Papandreou's resignation stating that he was trying to destroy the party that his father had established.

 Alexis Tsipras

-Alexis Tsipras is the current leader of Syriza and the former prime minister of Greece (2015 - 2019).
+Alexis Tsipras is a former leader of Syriza and the former prime minister of Greece (2015 - 2019).
 He has identified himself as a democratic socialist and has been affiliated with the communist party (before 1991).
 Tsipras had demonstrated his belief in democratic socialism throughout his time as prime minister.
 Tsipras decided to increase the minimum wage to €650 per month, that was expected to increase consumption and stimulate the economy.
 This 11% increase in the minimum wage is a progressive policy as it is expected to help around 800,000 Greek citizens.
-Tsipras has also recently won the confidence vote in Greek parliament, maintaining the majority of 153 votes in Hellenic Parliament.